ThinkingInTypes/ThinkingInTypes.github.io/Chapters/10_Structural_Typing.md

 It’s defined by inheriting from `typing.Protocol` (available in the standard library `typing` module as of Python 3.8, or in `typing_extensions` for earlier versions).
 By creating a class that subclasses `Protocol`, you declare a group of methods and properties that form a "protocol" – any class that has those methods and properties (with compatible types) will be considered an implementation of that protocol by static type checkers, **even if it doesn’t formally inherit from the protocol**.

-**How to define a protocol:** You simply create a class that inherits `Protocol` and define the method signatures (and any attribute types) that are required.
+**How to define a protocol:** You create a class that inherits `Protocol` and define the method signatures (and any attribute types) that are required.
 Protocol methods typically have empty bodies (often using `...` or `pass`) because you’re not providing an implementation, just a definition of the interface.
 For example, suppose we want a protocol for "speaking" creatures or objects: it should have a method `speak()` that returns a string.